Reviewing Adial Pharmaceuticals Inc. (ADIL)'s and CASI Pharmaceuticals Inc. (NASDAQ:CASI)'s results | New Business Observer

 Liquidity

-The Current Ratio of Adial Pharmaceuticals Inc. is 36.6 while its Quick Ratio stands at 36.6.
-The Current Ratio of rival CASI Pharmaceuticals Inc. is 21.5 and its Quick Ratio is has 21.5.
-Adial Pharmaceuticals Inc. is better equipped to clear short and long-term obligations than CASI Pharmaceuticals Inc.
+The current Quick Ratio of Adial Pharmaceuticals Inc. is 36.6 while its Current Ratio is 36.6.
+Meanwhile, CASI Pharmaceuticals Inc. has a Current Ratio of 21.5 while its Quick Ratio is 21.5.
+Adial Pharmaceuticals Inc. is better positioned to pay off its short-term and long-term debts than CASI Pharmaceuticals Inc.

 Insider & Institutional Ownership

-The shares of both Adial Pharmaceuticals Inc. and CASI Pharmaceuticals Inc. are owned by institutional investors at 16.8% and 21% respectively.
-3.4% are Adial Pharmaceuticals Inc.’s share owned by insiders.
-Comparatively, CASI Pharmaceuticals Inc. has 41.36% of it’s share owned by insiders.
+Adial Pharmaceuticals Inc. and CASI Pharmaceuticals Inc. has shares held by institutional investors as follows: 16.8% and 21%.
+Insiders held 3.4% of Adial Pharmaceuticals Inc. shares.
+On the other hand, insiders held about 41.36% of CASI Pharmaceuticals Inc.’s shares.

 Performance